validatedpatterns/patterns-operator/console/README.md

 [openshift/console-plugin-template].

-[OpenShift Console Dynamic plugins] allow you to extend the [OpenShift Console UI] at runtime, adding custom pages and other extensions.
+[OpenShift Console Dynamic plugins] allow you to extend the [OpenShift Console] at runtime, adding custom pages and other extensions.
 They are based on [Webpack Module Federation].
 Plugins are registered with console using the `ConsolePlugin` custom resource and enabled in the console operator config by a cluster administrator.